 Before she came to Freed-Hardeman she worked in advertising and taught art K-12 for eight years in Alabama, Louisiana and Tennessee.
-She currently enjoys working in encaustic painting and is the chair of the Department of Fine Arts.
+She currently enjoys working in encaustic painting.
 She is married to Richard England, Jr.

 Alan Kinningham, B.S., M.M., D.M.A.

 Alan Kinningham has over thirty years experience teaching music at middle school, high school, and university levels.
-His education includes B.S. in music education from UT Martin, M.M. in music composition from Texas A&M – Commerce, and D.M.A. in music composition from The University of Memphis.
+His education includes a B.S. in music education from UT Martin, an M.M. in music composition from Texas A&M – Commerce, and a D.M.A. in music composition from The University of Memphis.

 At Freed-Hardeman, Alan teaches music theory, composition, form analysis, orchestration, conducting, music literature, and woodwinds.
 An active composer, Alan enjoys writing for a wide variety of musical genres and styles such as band, choir, string ensembles, jazz ensembles, as well as popular song styles.
 Alan is married to his favorite first grade teacher, Jan.
-They have two sons: Drew and his wife Kirby live in Springfield, Missouri and are expecting their first child in October, 2013, and Bennett who is studying civil engineering at the University of Memphis.
+They have two sons: Drew and his wife Kirby live in Springfield, Missouri and have one child and Bennett who is studying civil engineering at the University of Memphis.
 The family resides in Covington, Tennessee and attends the Covington Church of Christ where Alan serves as an elder.

 Gary McKnight, A.A., B.S., M.A., Ed.D.

-Gary McKnight is the director of the University Chorale and teaches Voice, Conducting, Music for Song Leaders, and Music Appreciation.
-He received the B.S. in Music Education and M.A. in Choral Music from the University of Alabama and the Ed.D. in Higher Education from the University of Memphis.
+Gary McKnight is the director of the University Chorale and teaches voice, conducting, music for song leaders, and music appreciation.
+He received a B.S. in Music Education and an M.A. in Choral Music from the University of Alabama and an Ed.D. in Higher Education from the University of Memphis.